AOEpeople/aoe_technology_radar/data/radar/2023-11-01/open-policy-agent.md

 featured: false
 ---

-We have been transitioning away from using Open Policy Agent at AOE.
+We have been transitioning away from using Open Policy Agent at DCX.
 For alternative solutions, please refer to [Policy as Code](../methods-and-patterns/policy-as-code.html).